Best Organic Cleansers for Sensitive Skin in 2026

 Synthetic Fragrances and Hidden Allergens

-I mentioned this earlier, but it bears repeating because it’s such a massive problem: the word “fragrance” or “parfum” on an ingredient list is a black box.
-It can contain literally hundreds of undisclosed chemicals.
+I mentioned this earlier, but it bears repeating because it’s a significant issue: the term “fragrance” or “parfum” on an ingredient list is a black box.
+It can contain hundreds of undisclosed chemicals, literally.

-The American Academy of Dermatology identifies fragrance as one of the leading causes of cosmetic contact dermatitis.
+The American Academy of Dermatology identifies fragrance as a leading cause of cosmetic contact dermatitis.
 For sensitive skin, this is non-negotiable—if it lists “fragrance” or “parfum,” put it back on the shelf.

-Natural fragrances can be problematic, too.
+Natural fragrances can be problematic as well.
 Essential oils like lavender, citrus, and ylang-ylang are among the most common natural allergens.
 If your cleanser needs to smell like something, make sure it’s from whole plant extracts rather than isolated fragrance compounds.

 Alcohol and Astringent Ingredients